dada-lang/dada/book/src/dyn_tutorial/class.md

 ## Labeled arguments

-One other thing worth nothing is that Dada supports *labeled argments*.
+One other thing worth nothing is that Dada supports *labeled arguments*.
 That means that instead of writing `Point(x, y)` one can also give labels to each argument:

 ```
 class Point(x, y)